ManhTrinhNguyen/Jenkins-Docker-practice/README.md

 ## 📝 Project Description
 CI Pipline for a Java Maven application to build and push to the repository
-1. Install Build tools Maven in Jenkin
+1. **Install Build Tools** Maven in Jenkin
 2. Make Docker available in Jenkin Server
+3. Create **Jenkins Credentials** for a (git Repo, Docker hub)
+4. Create **Jenkins Jobs Types** (Freestyle, Piplelines, Multibranch Pipline) for Java Maven project with Maven to:
+   a.
+Connect to Applications's git Repo
+   b.
+Build jar
+   c.
+Build Docker Image
+   d.
+Push to private Dockerhub Repo